cruise-automation/k-rail/README.md

 ## No Helm Tiller

 Helm Tiller installations often have an unauthenticated API open to the cluster which provides a privilege escalation route to ClusterAdmin or NamespaceEditor.

+**Note:** This policy only blocks images that `/tiller` in their name from being deployed.
+It is not a robust policy and serves more as a reminder for engineers to seek an alternate route of deployment, such as using `helm template` or [isopod](https://github.com/cruise-automation/isopod#isopod).

 ## Trusted Image Repository